 This is blundering idiocy.
 Any fool can see that these policies are driving the country into the ground, but our glorious leaders are so wrapped up in their dogma, that they'd rather destroy the economy for a generation, than admit they're wrong.

-If I Were In Chicago, I'd Go To This -
+If I Were In Portland, I'd Go To This -